M.A. In Folklore

 Core courses taught by the Folklore faculty offer students a perspective on the breadth of genres and issues addressed by our discipline.
 The three additional courses allow students to explore interdisciplinary connections and historical contexts for their thesis topics.
 These additional courses may be taught by Folklore faculty or may come from a variety of associated graduate programs, including Anthropology, Communications Studies, English and Comparative Literature, History, and Music.
 Students may also arrange to take courses at Duke University, including courses in the Department of Cultural Anthropology, ethnomusicology courses in the Department of Music, and courses offered by the Center for Documentary Studies at Duke University.

-Please see our Graduate Policies and Requirements page for details.
+Please see our MA Timeline and Requirements document for details.